 For our last night in the country, we will revisit our favourite bar according to our exhaustive knowledge of the nightscene, after two nights there.

-Relaxed start for the 11.50am flight to Honiara, the capital city of the world’s 15th least-visited country – the Solomon Islands, arriving at 3pm.
+Up early for the flight to Honiara, the capital city of the world’s 15th least-visited country – the Solomon Islands, arriving at 3pm.

 Met at the airport and transfer to the Honiara Hotel where we will have a chance to freshen up.